librick/blog/content/posts/love-letter-to-ose/index.md

 ## Day-to-Day Life at Factor&nbsp;e&nbsp;Farm

-Mornings started anywhere from 7am to 8am, with daily morning meetings at 9am.
+Mornings started anywhere from 7:00 a.m. to 8:00 a.m., with daily morning meetings at 9:00 a.m.
 If he wasn't already at the workshop, Marcin would drive from his house on the back of the property to HabLab where we were staying.
 Meetings were livestreamed and recorded.
 For the most part, meetings discussed the plan of attack of that day, what needed to be done, and who was available to do it.
 After the meetings, we'd head down to the workshop.

 ![Meeting at the HabLab](2021-09-ose-hablab-collaboration.jpg "Morning meeting with Marcin and friends at the HabLab")<br>
 ![FeF Workshop](2021-09-ose-workshop.jpg "Busy at work in the Factor e Farm workshop.
 In this case, building modules for the walls of the Seed Eco-Home")

-Around noon or 1pm we'd stop for lunch.
+Around noon or 1:00 p.m. we'd stop for lunch.
 The work schedule was flexible given that we were all volunteers.
 People often ventured out for food.
-My personal favorite lunch spot was a Mennonite store on the other side of town.
+My favorite lunch spot was a Mennonite store on the other side of town.
 The Missouri weather was cool in the mornings, and warm and sunny at lunch, perfect for eating outside.
 Some of the international visitors also turned out to be exceptional cooks (big thanks to everyone who helped prepare food!).

 For dinner, an early and popular proposal from the male-dominated group was to outfit the HabLab with an outdoor grill.
 Any food that could be grilled was grilled.
 Burgers, chicken, and steak closed out the day.
 During and after dinner, people either convened for impromptu presentations within the HabLab, sat outside by a fire under the stars, or finished some last-minute work at the workshop.

 Evening presentations were particularly invaluable (shout-out to Paul 2 for his persistence in getting those set up).
 Presentations were open-ended and gave a chance for anyone staying at the HabLab to speak about areas of interest.
-Topics ranged from land trusts, cooperatives, urban revitalization (shout-out to Paul 1), and to software development and engineering.
+Topics ranged from land trusts, cooperatives, urban revitalization (shout-out to Paul 1), and software development and engineering.

-## Problem Solving in a Shared Space
+## Problem-Solving in a Shared Space

 Living in a shared space is not without its challenges.
 Dishes pile up, food brings insects (Missouri is home to the largest bugs I've ever seen), meals need to be organized, and initiative needs to be taken.
 Fruit flies were particularly incessant when I first arrived, as the HabLab had been sparsely inhabited prior.
 Hot showers were a novelty when the propane heaters were working correctly.
 Field mice left tell-tale signs of destruction around open food containers.

 One of the benefits of living among engineers and problem-solvers was that, when there was an issue, people actively worked together to find a solution.
 Fruit flies were brought under control within the first few days.
 The quirks of the propane water heaters were understood.
 Mouse traps and plastic food bins kept unwanted visitors away.
-A local cat named "Wikey" throw her evolutionary might behind the latter effort.
+A local cat named "Wikey" threw her evolutionary might behind the latter effort.
 (I was a big fan of Wikey.)

 I found myself to be comfortable at HabLab.
 Any issues that did arise only served to strengthen group cohesion and encourage problem-solving and dialogue.
 The environment we shared was the environment we created.